DrakonForge/MeisterhauCardCreator/README.md

 * Add `-r` to make it recursive, so it will look through subfolders.
 * Add `--sync` to run the synchronous implementation.
 Defaults to the parallelized version because it tends to be twice as fast, but synchronous can help guarantee nothing goes wrong.
+* Add `--chunked` to run the asynchronous chunked implementation.
+This is parallelized but uses a persistent window for each process instead of creating new ones, leading to potential performance benefits.
+You can use `--chunk` to specify number of threads/chunks, which determines chunk size.
+I see performance benefits typically around 10-20 threads, but this will depend on machine.
+* `Add --chunk <numChunks>` to specify how many chunks, or parallel threads, should be used for the parallel and parallel chunked tasks (no effect on synchronous).
+Some computers will not be able to handle as many threads, and it will impact the initial startup time, but can lead to faster performance overall.
 * Generally, you should not specify `--siteUrl` so the local site created with `npm run serve` is used.

 ### `npm run serve`